Kevin Matthews (American football): Washington Redskins

 On May 7, 2013, Matthews signed as a free agent with the Washington Redskins.
 He did not make the final roster and was cut on the last day of training camp on August 30.

 Tennessee Titans (second stint)

-On November 12, 2013, Matthews was re-signed by the Tennessee Titans.
+On November 12, 2013, Matthews was re-signed by the Titans.
 Throughout November and December, he was waived and re-signed on two occasions.

 Carolina Panthers

 On July 23, 2014, he was signed by the Carolina Panthers.
 On August 26, he was placed on the injured reserve list with a right shoulder injury, that he suffered during a preseason practice.

 Personal life

-Kevin's father, Bruce Matthews, is a Hall of Fame offensive lineman who played for the Houston / Tennessee Oilers / Titans from 1983–2001.
-Kevin's uncle, Clay Matthews, Jr., is a former four-time Pro Bowl linebacker who played for the Cleveland Browns and Atlanta Falcons from 1978–1996.
-Kevin's grandfather, Clay Matthews, Sr., is a former offensive tackle and linebacker who played for the San Francisco 49ers for four seasons during the 1950s.
-Kevin's younger brother, Jake Matthews, is an offensive tackle for the Atlanta Falcons.
-Kevin's cousins, Clay Matthews III was a linebacker for the Green Bay Packers, and Casey Matthews, was a linebacker in the National Football League.
-Kevin also has a younger brother Mike, who is a center that was signed as an undrafted free agent by the Cleveland Browns.
+Matthews' father, Bruce Matthews, is a Hall of Fame offensive lineman who played for the Houston / Tennessee Oilers / Titans from 1983 to 2001.
+His uncle, Clay Matthews Jr., is a former four-time Pro Bowl linebacker who played for the Cleveland Browns and Atlanta Falcons from 1978 to 1996.
+His grandfather, Clay Matthews Sr., is a former offensive tackle and linebacker who played for the San Francisco 49ers for four seasons during the 1950s.
+His younger brother, Jake Matthews, is an offensive tackle for the Atlanta Falcons.
+He also has two other younger brothers who did not play in the NFL: Mike, who played as a center and was signed as an undrafted free agent by the Cleveland Browns, and Luke, who played on the offensive line for the Texas A&M Aggies.
+Matthews' cousins, Clay Matthews III was a linebacker for the Green Bay Packers and Los Angeles Rams, and Casey Matthews was a linebacker for the Philadelphia Eagles.